refinedmods/refinedstorage2/.github/CONTRIBUTING.md

 These tests don't rely on, nor know about, Minecraft.

-Additionally, tests in the `refinedstorage2-network` module use the `refinedstorage2-network-test` JUnit plugin to easily set up networks for testing.
+Additionally, tests in the `refinedstorage-network` module use the `refinedstorage-network-test` JUnit plugin to easily set up networks for testing.

 ### Integration testing

 To test the entire chain from Minecraft to the API modules, we use integration tests.
-These tests are located in the test source set of the `refinedstorage2-platform-forge` module.
+These tests are located in the test source set of the `refinedstorage-platform-neoforge` module.

 We write these integration tests as Minecraft gametests.